brigadecore/brigade/docs/content/intro/install.md

 There will be more configuration needed for the `brigade-github-app` sub-chart for GitHub events to reach a Brigade project.
 See more at [GitHub App Gateway](../topics/github.md).

 Note that this is just one way of configuring Brigade to receive inbound connections.
 Brigade itself does not care how traffic is routed to it.
 Those with operational knowledge of Kubernetes may wish to use another method of ingress routing.
+See the [Ingress](../topics/ingress.md) doc for more information.

 ## Brig